daler/pybedtools/docs/source/main.rst

-For more, continue on to the :ref:`tutorial`.
+For more, continue on to the :ref:`tutorial`, and then check out the :ref:`topical`.

 .. _BEDTools: http://github.com/arq5x/bedtools
 .. |dl| image:: images/downloads.png